rian39/notes/deleuze_foucault.md

 power is local because it is never global, but it is not local or localized because it is diffuse 26.

-power has no essence; it is simply operational 27
+power has no essence; it is simply operational 27 {#power}

 'a diagram' 'a functioning, abstracted from any obstacle ... or friction' 34 (this in the context of seeing how matter and function are formed'

 every diagram is intersocial and constantly evolving.
 It never functions in order to represent a persisting world but produces a new kind of reality, a new model of truth. ...
-It makes history by unmaking preceding realities and significations, constituting hundreds of points of emergence or creativity, unexpected conjunctions or improbable continuums.35
+It makes history by unmaking preceding realities and significations, constituting hundreds of points of emergence or creativity, unexpected conjunctions or improbable continuums.35 {#diagram}

 What is a diagram?
 It is a display of the relations between forces which constitute power in the above conditions ... the diagram or abstract machine is the map of relations between forces, a map of destiny, or intensity, which proceeds by primary non-localizable relations and at every moment passes through every point 36

-all knowledge runs from an visible element to an articulable one, and vice versa 39
+all knowledge runs from an visible element to an articulable one, and vice versa 39 {#knowing}

-the tools or material machines have to be chosen first of all by a diagram 39
+the tools or material machines have to be chosen first of all by a diagram 39 {#diagram}

 there is no diagram that does not also include, beside the points which it connects up, certain relatively free or unbound points, points of creativity, change and resistance, and it perhaps with these that we ought to begin in order to understand the whole picture.
 44

 knowledge is a practical assemblage, a 'mechanism' of statements and visibilities.
-51
+51 {#knowing}

 a most original conception of the 'statement' which viewed it as a function that crosses different unities, tracing a diagonal line more akin to music than to a signifying system.
 52